|

 pilgimage into the future that God is calling.
 Yet, for many churches, even praying

+churches with vision, the two are not combined.
 Consider the elements of prayer and vision.
 Firstly, vision.

 Without a clearly stated and well communicated vision, the church will stand still,